phanrahan/magma/docs/compile_guard.md

 **NOTE:** `compile_guard_select` currently requires that all arguments have the same type, please convert them first if that's not the case.

-**NOTE:** priority for the selected driver is defined by the order of the arguments.
+**NOTE:** priority for the selected (non-default) driver is defined by the order of the arguments.
 The above example will generate verilog equivalent to
 ```verilog
 `ifdef COND1
     assign O = x;